jplaroche2000/coherence_jmx/README.md

 # Load a custom MBean to expose GAR version
-This project describes the different parts required to expose the version of a GAR (set in the META-INF/MANIFEST.MF fileof the gar) in Coherence MBeans
+This project describes the different parts required to expose the version of a GAR (set in the META-INF/MANIFEST.MF file of the gar) in Coherence MBeans

 ## Create the custom MBean